Hermie Sadler: United Wrestling Federation (2005–2007)

 Hermie started the United Wrestling Federation, wrestling promotion in 2005.
 At first, the company worked with TNA Wrestling bringing house shows under the TNA/UWF moniker to areas like Detroit, Philadelphia, and other parts of the east coast.
 Hermie wrestled part-time in his promotion as well, teaming with Rhino, Jeff Hardy, Team 3D, and others.

 In late 2006, the UWF ceased co-promoting with TNA and began independent operations in 2007, although they continue to use the six-sided ring that TNA utilized at the time.
 At a show in Richmond, Virginia on September 29, 2006, Hermie presented a $10,000 check to an autism foundation.
 On December 5, 2007, he signed with TNA as an announcer.

 Global Force Wrestling (2014–2017)

 It was announced on April 21, 2014, that Sadler joined the board of directors for Jeff Jarrett's Global Force Wrestling.

 Personal life

 Sadler graduated from the University of North Carolina and is an avid North Carolina Tar Heels sports fan.
 Married February 3, 1996, he and his wife Angie have three daughters -– Cora, Halie and Naomi.
 Sadler has publicly talked about his middle daughter, Halie, being on the autism spectrum.

-Sadler and his wife Angie own restaurants near their hometown of Emporia, Virginia, including FO SHO Bar and Grille, the Victory Lane Restaurant, and a Quiznos location.
+Sadler and his wife Angie own restaurants in their hometown of Emporia, Virginia, including FO SHO Bar and Grille, the Victory Lane Restaurant, and a Quiznos location.
 He and his sister own the Sadler Brothers Oil Company, which has managed truck stops and convenience stores throughout three generations of ownership.